 The Pairs League - The Tony Gaffner Trophy

 Not a large entry this year, but after last year's gap the competition was won by Peter & Lyndon.

 The Australian Pairs League - The Nora Rosebowl

 Third year in succession for Graham & Anthony.
 Runners-up were Ken Hayes & Duncan Wilson.

 The Drynan Shield Sweepstake

-Regular attendance and consistent bowling is required to win the Drynan, and Win qualifies on both counts.
-Runner-up was our Isle of Wight import, Bill Pike.
+Regular attendance and consistent bowling is required to win the Drynan, and as Peter organises the competition and has a modicum of skill, he qualifies on both counts.
+Runner-up was John Muldoon.

 Past Members Memorial Trophy - donated by Michael Parker.

 An annual competition, with a relaxed, light hearted format, in memory of our past members.

 The Harding Trophy.